chromium/content_analysis_sdk/agent/README.md

 $SDK_DIR/demo/prepare_build <build-dir>
 ```
 where `<build-dir>` is the path to a directory where the demo will be built.
-This directory must not exist.
+This directory must not already exist.
 If building within the source tree, it is
 recommended to use a directory named `build` (eg: `/demo/build`).
-Any changes
+Any output
 within the `build/` directory will be ignored by version control.

 `prepare_build` performs the following steps: